Samsung to pay Ericsson $650 million plus royalties to end patent spat

 | STOCKHOLM

-STOCKHOLM Samsung Electronics Co will pay Ericsson (ERICb.ST) $650 million along with years of royalties to end a technology licence spat, the Swedish company said on Monday.
+STOCKHOLM Samsung Electronics Co will pay Ericsson $650 million along with years of royalties to end a technology license spat, the Swedish company said on Monday.

 The world's No. 1 mobile network equipment maker sued Samsung in 2012 on the grounds that the Korean firm had infringed patents involving technology for clearer voice transmission, touchscreen functions and network efficiency.